carlhelin/major-project/README.md

 # Major Project - Entity Matching with LLM

-This project is researching different solutions for Entity Matching, where the porpuse is to match different entities that refer to the same real world data.
-Three different systems has been tested and evaluated.
-One benchmark dataset called Magellan has been utilised for both training and performance measures.
+This project is researching different solutions for Entity Matching, where the purpose is to match different entities that refer to the same real-world data.
+Three different systems have been tested and evaluated.
+One benchmark dataset called Magellan has been utilized for both training and performance measures.

 ## Requirements